DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 # Le Gout - Cloud Food Blog & Cultural Journal
-A Step-by-step guide to deploying the ** Le Gout** food blog on AWS using an EC2 instance , Apache, Route 53 DNS, and SSL via Certbot.
+A Step-by-step guide to deploying the ** Le Gout** food blog on AWS using an EC2 instance, Apache, Route 53 DNS, and SSL via Certbot.

 >**Author:** Sarah Katuku

 >**Student ID:** 35396921

 ## Launching EC2 Instance ##
-If you don't already have an AWS account, please create one. as this may take sometime.
+If you don't already have an AWS account, please create one.
+Keeping in mind that this may take some time.
 ## Log in to the Amazon EC2 Management Console ##
-Log in to the AWS management console: https://aws.amazon.com/ec2/ Navigate to the EC2 Dashboard and in the search bar at the top, type "EC2" and select it from the results.
+>Log in to the AWS management console: https://aws.amazon.com/ec2/ Navigate to the EC2 Dashboard and in the search bar at the top, type "EC2" and select it from the results.

 ### Launch Instance
 -**Choose an Amazon Machine Image(AMI:**
+To create LeGout, select the Ubuntu Server, and make sure it's free tier eligible to save costs.
+-**Choose an Instance Type:**
+Select the t2.micro instance type
 -**Instance Type:** t2.micro
 -** Storage:** 8 GiB
 -**Name Tag:** Le Gout
-_**Key Pair:** Create a New Key Pair a prompte to create a new key pair (a .pem file). should show up This is essential for securely connecting to the instance.
+_**Key Pair:** Create a New Key Pair a prompt to create a new key pair (a .pem file). should show up This is essential for securely connecting to the instance.
-Download Key Pair: immediately and store it in a secure, private location. it cannot download it again. if lost, you'll be locked out of the instance.
+Download Key Pair: immediately and store it in a secure, private location.
+It cannot be downloaded again. if lost, you'll be locked out of the instance.

 ### Configure Security Group:##
 Add Rules SSH (Port 22): Allows a secure connection to the instance via the command line.
 HTTP (Port 80): Allows web traffic (unencrypted).
-HTTPS (Port 443): Allows secure web traffic (encrypted):Allow SSH Access").
+HTTPS (Port 443): Allows secure web traffic (encrypted): Allow SSH Access").

 ## Allocate and associate elastic IP
 To keep easly access the server even after a restart: